Workflomics/workflomics-readthedocs/docs/source/user-guide/web-interface.rst

 Upload Benchmark Results
 ************************

-After executing and analyzing the workflows, uploading the benchmark results to Workflomics not only facilitates the comparison of efficiency and effectiveness across different workflow configurations but also unlocks the potential for visual analytics.
-This step is pivotal in harnessing the collective intelligence of the Workflomics community to refine and enhance bioinformatics workflows.
+After executing and analyzing the workflows, uploading the benchmark results to Workflomics facilitates the comparison of different workflows and enables you to visualize their performance metrics.
+This step is crucial for identifying the most efficient and reliable workflows for your research objectives.

 Steps for Uploading Benchmark Results
 =====================================